hyphacoop/one.compost.digital/content/pieces/back/index.md

 high five to boris mann, our first monthly contributor on open collective! you're way ahead of the curve.

+to harsha: you weren't mentioned in the piece about Just Constellations, but it wouldn't have happened without you. thanks for being such a good friend and collaborator <3

 ## ༓༝̩̩̥͙⊹ check these out ⊹༝̩̩̥͙༓

 ```